practicalli/clojure/docs/clojure-cli/index.md

 [Practicalli Clojure CLI Config](practicalli-config/) extends the feautres of Clojure CLI, defining aliases that add community libraries and tools.

 ???
-HINT "Reference Section - can be skipped initially"
-    To learn Clojure CLI by doing, jump to [Terminal REPL](/clojure/cli/repl/) or [Clojure project](/clojure/clojure-cli/projects/) sections to start using the Clojure CLI

-???
 WARNING "Video commands dated but concepts remain valid"